henvic/henvic.github.io/content/posts/bitcoin.md

 Umm...
 Unless there is a common asset everyone is willing to take as a <a href="https://en.wikipedia.org/wiki/Medium_of_exchange">medium of exchange</a>!

-Metals, even more so scarce ones, such as silver and gold, quickly emerge in your community as an answer to this demand.
+Metals, even more so scarce ones, such as silver and gold, emerge in your community as an answer to this demand.

 <div class="grid-x grid-margin-x">
 	<div class="cell medium-12 large-8">